 - Methods: formalized content analysis, frame analysis, interviews, social network analysis, protest event analysis

-- Jacopo Custodi (Left wing populism in Europe)
+- Jacopo Custodi (Left wing populism and nationalism in Europe)

-- Raffaele Barzuli (social movements on migration policies)
+- Raffaele Barzuli (social movements on local migration policies)

 - George Venizelos (Populism in Power)

-- Ivan Stefanoswki (the impact of social movements on policies, in the Balkans)
+- Ivan Stefanoswki (the impact of social movements on democracy in the Balkans)